NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Generate Knowledge List
 #######################

-The ``NemotronCCGenerator.generate_knowledge_list`` method generates a list of knowledge from a document.
+Use the ``NemotronCCGenerator.generate_knowledge_list`` method to generate a list of knowledge from a document.

 .. code-block:: python